Native American Facts For Kids was written for young people learning about the Makah tribe for school or home-schooling reports. We encourage students

 The Makah tribe used these canoes to travel up and down the sea coast for trading, fishing and hunting, and warfare.

-Here is a website with pictures of Native American Indian boats.
+Here is a website of Native American boat pictures.

 Today, of course, Makah people also use cars... and non-native people also use canoes.